kus/cs2-modded-server/scripts/update/README.md

 Create `scripts/update/plugins/<slug>.sh` from this template.
 It is *sourced* by `update.sh`, so its top level must only set `PLUGIN_PATHS` and define functions.
+Before writing it, work through "Reconstructing the process for a mod from git history" and the gotchas list below, then test it as described in "Testing a new or changed script".

 ```bash
 #!/usr/bin/env bash